 d=vtav,tNV(NV-1)/2

 where NV is the number of vertices in the graph.
-Node degree is defined for node v as the number of edges connected to the it:
+Node degree is defined for node v as the number of edges connected to it:

 degv=tav,t.

 Local clustering coefficient is defined for each node as the fraction edges connected to it over the total number of possible edges between the node's neighbors (nodes that have a direct connection with it).
 Eigenvector centrality is defined on the relative centrality score matrix X=(xv), where